sporto/elm-tutorial/elm_arch/model.md

 { state | count = state.count + 1 }
 ```

-In Elm all data structure are immutable.
+In Elm all data structures are immutable.
 This syntax above is how you return a new immutable record with one property updated.
 Read more [here](http://elm-lang.org/docs/syntax#records).